Chapter Two: The Plan

 “Uh,” I said nervously, “I still know that’s not tr—”

 “Shut up.
 You don’t know anything, you worthless child.”

 I glared up into her eyes.
 But she wasn’t even looking back at me.
 She was looking past me as if I was totally insignificant.
 I felt trapped and confused.
 Who was this monster and what was it doing in Yali’s body?
 I reflexively tried to shove her away from me.
 But she just twisted harder on my arm and I yelled out in pain.

 “Did I say you could make a sound?!
 Why do I have to put up with you?
 Why do I have to do all the work around here?!”

 We were just play-acting, right?
 I looked up into Yali’s eyes for reassurance, but there was nothing there.
 What was going on?
 I could feel my whole body starting to tense up.

-“You could've kept going,” I said.
+“You could’ve kept going!”
+I said.

-“How are you feeling?” said Yali gently.
+“How are you feeling?” she said cautiously.